-Modelbit offers an easy way to deploy ML models from notebooks directly into Snowflake.
-So when you need to collaborate on a model and then deploy it to Snowflake, using Deepnote and Modelbit together is the perfect combination.
+Modelbit offers an easy way to deploy machine learning models from notebooks directly into Snowflake.
+So when you need to collaborate on a model and deploy it to Snowflake, using Deepnote and Modelbit together is the perfect combination.

 To start, make sure the

 modelbit package is in your Deepnote project’s

 requirements.txt.
 Then, go ahead and log into Modelbit like so:

 From there, you can call

 mb.datasets() to get a list of your datasets:

 nba games dataset.
 It provides stat lines for every NBA player in every NBA game — fun for us Golden State Warriors fans on the West Coast!
 Let’s go ahead and pull that data set into a pandas DataFrame.

 Now that we’ve got this data set, let’s build a model.
 In this example, we're going to try to predict a player's position.
 Let’s use a

 RandomForestClassifier, courtesy of SciKit-Learn: